-Editor's Note: I pulled the above technical specification directly from EKEN's website.
-I'd like to point that their website doesn't mention something that the H8 Pro's retail box states, and that is the use of a Sony IMX sensor.
-The box doesn't mention which specific Sony IMX sensor it contains, however, upon further investigation from all the marketing materials being used on various online retailers promoting the EKEN H8 Pro, the word on the street is that the Ambarella A12S75 SoC (System on Chip) is paired with the Sony IMX 078 image sensor.
-More thoughts on the Sony IMX 078 image sensor later in the review.
+Editor's Note: It's worth noting that the technical specifications mentioned above were obtained directly from EKEN's website.
+However, it's interesting to observe that the website doesn't mention an important detail that is stated on the retail box of the H8 Pro—the use of a Sony IMX sensor.
+While the specific Sony IMX sensor isn't specified on the box, various online retailers promoting the EKEN H8 Pro suggest that the Ambarella A12S75 SoC is paired with the Sony IMX 078 image sensor.
+We'll delve deeper into my thoughts on the Sony IMX 078 image sensor later in the review.

-The second thing I'd like to point out is that the EKEN's website says the H8 Pro weighs 66 grams with the battery installed, however, my digital scale reveals that this information is incorrect, and that the H8 Pro really weights 76 grams with the battery.
+Additionally, I'd like to point out a discrepancy between the information on EKEN's website and the actual weight of the H8 Pro.
+According to the website, the H8 Pro weighs 66 grams with the battery installed.
+However, when weighed on my digital scale, the camera actually weighs 76 grams with the battery.

-The EKEN H8 Pro comes packaged in a visually appealing package that places the action camera in a see-through plastic window surrounded by an image of a surfer making his way on the ocean waves.
-The outer core of this package is made of paper, and once opened, the camera and accessories are placed inside a plastic compartment shell.
+The EKEN H8 Pro comes in an attractive package that features a transparent plastic window showcasing the action camera, surrounded by an image of a surfer riding ocean waves.
+The outer packaging is made of paper, and upon opening it, the camera and accessories are neatly arranged within a plastic compartment.